 E-VISA TO VIETNAM

 That’s why I applied for my e-visa only 5 days before I wanted to enter Vietnam.
-Theoretically it should be enough time to get it but it wasn’t and my e-visa didn’t came after 3 working days.
+Theoretically, it should be enough time to get it but it wasn’t and my e-visa didn’t come after 3 working days.
 I send my application together with Alex.
 He got his visa after 24h and I got it after more than a week when we already were in Vietnam.
 As you can see you can’t trust the Vietnamese Immigration Office and the best solution is to apply for the e-visa at least a week in advance.

 Then there is also one other thing that was problematic for me.
 There is no way to contact the Immigration Office which is responsible for the e-visas.
 I was sending a lot of e-mails and never got an answer.
 Not even a short message saying that they are sorry for the inconveniences.
 Moreover, I was also trying to call them but nobody was picking up.

-After 5 days I didn’t wanted to lose any more time in Vientiane.
+After 5 days I didn’t want to lose any more time in Vientiane.
 Therefore, I decided to find another solution.
-It turned out that many hotels and hostels have visa service.
+It turned out that many hotels and hostels have visa services.
 So I went to the Dream Home Hostel 1 and a nice young lady immediately offered me a solution, namely a promise to Vietnam.
 It’s an invitation to Vietnam that allows you to buy a visa on the border.
 Normally such a piece of paper costs 25 USD and is ready in around 24h.
 When you need to get it faster, then you pay 35USD (1 hour) or 45USD (less than 1 hour).
-Additionally you will have to pay 25 USD for visa on the border.
+Additionally, you will have to pay 25 USD for a visa on the border.
 I wasn’t sure if something like this is legal but I had no problems at the border with it at all.
 We chose this option because at the hostel they organised also tickets for the bus from Vientiane to Hanoi for us and thanks to that we were able to leave Vietnam on the same day.

 Getting an e-visa to Vietnam through the pilot program might be the cheapest option available but definitely not the most comfortable one.
 In fact, you have to fill out different forms, prepare your documents and find answers for all the questions (and believe me you will have plenty of them).
 Moreover, if you have a problem you definitely can’t count on the Vietnamese Immigration Office, you will have to solve it yourself.

-Of course their service is not for free, so if you are a budget traveller it might not be the best solution for you.
+Of course, their service is not for free, so if you are a budget traveller it might not be the best solution for you.
 However, the fees are reasonable and sometimes it just pays off to pay a little bit more in order to keep the travel going smoothly and have no worries during vacation.